AIdrisy0139/ccny59866/README.md

 This graph shows interesting behavior, 6 threads is higher than the baseline `ministat` edition.
 Two and four threads almost equaly performant as the baseline.
 Eight threads shows a clear performance gain on large file sizes.

 <img src="images/parallel_vs_micro_vs_stock.png">
-Here the micro optimimzed ministat is thrown into the mix.
+Here the micro optimimzed ministat is thrown into the mix in pale green.
 It behaves as expected with previous analysis, it gets worse than a serialized `ministat` as the file size gets bigger.

 ### Parallel Sorting
 - Objective: Have each file be processedi n parallel.
 This will parallelize the serial overhead seen if Parallel File Parsing was done alone.